 That certain grape varieties, grown in specific geographical locations, produce distinctive wines that are sought after by appreciators of fine wine is a given phenomenon in the world of viticulture and enology.
 Illustrations of such situations are Pinot Noir when grown in Burgundy, the White Riesling when grown in the Mosel Valley of Germany, and the Cabernet Sauvignon when grown in the Rutherford-Oakville region of the Napa Valley.
 Zinfandel, when grown in the Coastal range of Mendocino County, roughly between the points where the Navarro River and Gualala River empty into the ocean, is in my mind such a classic match of grape variety with a particular climate, one that leads to the ultimate in winemaking fruit.
-(Emphasis added)
+(Emphasis added.)

-As further evidence of historic boundaries, the petitioner claims that, the cultivation of vineyards in the Mendocino Ridge began with the first Italian settlers, who came to the area in the late 1800's to peel tan bark.
-These Italian immigrants brought with them their grapes of choice: Zinfandel, Alicante-Bouschet, Carignane, Muscat, Palomino, and Malvasia.
+The cultivation of vineyards in the Mendocino Ridge began with the first Italian settlers, who came to the area in the late 1800's to peel tan bark.
+These Italian immigrants brought with them their grapes of choice: Zinfandel.
+Alicante-Bouschet, Carignane, Muscat, Palomino, and Malvasia.
 At one time, before Prohibition, it has been estimated that Greenwood Ridge had some 250 acres of vineyards and Fish Rock Road had another 150 acres of vineyards.
-According to the petitioner, Italian immigrant families with names like Luccinetti, Pearli, Gianoli, Ciapusci, Soldani, and Zeni homesteaded and planted vines along Fish Rock Road as early as the 1860's.
-Other Italian immigrants with names like Frati, Tovani, Giusti, Pronsolino, and

-Giovanetti homesteaded along Greenwood Ridge around the same time.
-The following statement by Matt Kramer in Making Sense of California Wine (1992) is cited by the petitioner in support of this claim:
+Italian immigrant families with names like Luccinetti, Pearli, Gianoli, Ciapusci, Soldani, and Zeni homesteaded and planted vines along Fish Rock Road as early as the 1860's.
+Other Italian immigrants with names like Frati, Tovani, Giusti, Pronsolino, and Giovanetti homesteaded along Greenwood Ridge around the same time.
+According to Matt Kramer in Making Sense of California Wine (1992):

 The planting of these higher-elevation vineyards is due entirely to an influx of Italian immigrants in the 1890's In Italy, as elsewhere in Europe, grapes were found to perform better on hillsides than on valley floors.
-Considering their grapes of choice-Zinfandel, Alicante-Bouschet, Carignan, Muscat, Palomino, and Malvasia they were right.
+Considering their grapes of choice-Zinfandel, Alicante-Bouschet, Carignan, Muscat, Palomino, and Malvasia-they were right.
 None of these sun-loving varieties could have prospered in the cool, frost-prone Anderson Valley floor.
 But once above the fog, the sunshine is uninterrupted.
 The ridge sites rarely see the spring frosts.
-(Id. at 218)
+(Id. at 218.)

-The petitioner states that Prohibition came and many of these vineyards were removed.
+Prohibition came and many of these vineyards were removed.
 Of these original vineyards planted by the Italian immigrants, three have survived and still produce award winning wines to this day.
-According to the petitioner, both the Ciapusci and Zeni vineyards are still tended and owned by the original families on Fish Rock Road.
-On Greenwood Ridge Road, the DuPratt vineyard planted in 1916 is producing world class Zinfandel according to the petitioner.
-In addition, the petitioner states that the Zeni's, Ciapusci's, and DuPratt's all had wineries at their vineyards.
+Both the Ciapusci and Zeni vineyards are still tended and owned by the original families on Fish Rock Road.
+On Greenwood Ridge Road, the DuPratt vineyard planted in 1916 is producing Zinfandel.
+In addition, the Zenis, Ciapuscis, and DuPratts all had wineries at their vineyards.
 Part of the Ciapusci's winery is still standing and parts of an old wine press can be found at the DuPratt vineyard site.
-The petitioner states that tunnels used for storing wine can be found burrowed into the mountain at the Zeni Vinevard.
-Three other vineyards, Mariah Vineyards, Greenwood Ridge Vineyards, and Alden Ranch Vineyards have been planted in the past 25 years according to the petitioner.
+Tunnels used for storing wine can be found burrowed into the mountain at the Zeni Vineyard.
+Three other vineyards, Mariah Vineyards, Greenwood Ridge Vineyards, and Alden Ranch Vineyards, have been planted in the past 25 years.

-Evidence Relating to the Geographical Features (Climate, Soil, Elevation, Physical Features, etc.) Which Distinguish the Viticultural Features of the Proposed Area From Surrounding Areas
+Evidence Relating to the Geographical Features (Climate, Soil, Elevation, Physical Features, etc.) Which Distinguish the Viticultural Features of the Area From Surrounding Areas